-From complicated strategies to artful subterfuge, negotiation games are one of the very best ways to prepare for the challenges of real-world negotiation.
+From complicated strategies to artful subterfuge, conflict resolution games are one of the very best ways to prepare for the challenges of real-world negotiation.
 Role-play simulations that employ game theory enable participants to analyze negotiations, make strategic decisions, and anticipate their counterpart’s next move.

 Win As Much As You Can – Featured Conflict Resolution Game